What is the role of the Governing Board?

 All governors can be contacted via the school.

-To read Governors' letters to parents, please click here to be redirected to the letters page.
+To read Governors' letters to parents, please click here.